updated: May 19, 2023

 not liking hating the new fork geometry.
 I am on the lookout for a new front fat motor to resurrect the bike.
 Prior to the motor failure, after some serious remote excursions, everything seemed to be working well.

 UPDATE: I found a unicorn!
 Scored a replacement front fat Bafang G060 motor.
-This otherwise-dead bike is now my #1 project for resurrection.
-I may end up being able to write this bike up after all.
+This otherwise-dead bike is now in the resurrection phase.
+I may end up being able to write this project up after all.
+The Bullitt II project comes first, though.